digitalisstudios/img2css/README.md

 - `satin`: Soft fabric texture

 #### Lighting Plugin Configuration Reference

+Fine-tune every aspect of the lighting simulation with comprehensive configuration options.
+These parameters control light positioning, intensity, banding effects, and surface properties to achieve the exact visual result you need.

 The Lighting plugin accepts extensive configuration options for fine-tuned control: